schauder/schauder.github.io/_posts/2019/2019-06-02-know-your-price.md

 * **Money**: This basically has to cover everything that isn't covered by the other options.
 What was helpful for me was to compare it to what I would do instead.
 One option is certainly my regular day job.
-If I do a talk on my own bill I'll have to at least take a day of so the money I earn from the talk should probably be in the same ball park.
+If I do a talk on my own bill I'll have to at least take a day off so the money I earn from the talk should probably be in the same ball park.

-The calculation changes is you want to make speaking your main career.
+The calculation changes if you want to make speaking your main career.
 I probably won't be able to give you much useful advice in that case but one number you probably should consider is:
-What amount of money to I have to earn so I won't want to switch to another job instead.
+What amount of money do I have to earn so I won't want to switch to another job instead.

 So you end up with a price.
 The organizer hopefully does something similar.